Roomie

 Roomie may collect the following categories of data:

-- Guest account identifiers created when you use the site without registering.
+• Guest account identifiers created when you use the app without registering.

-- Technical data that your browser necessarily sends when using the service, such as IP address, browser user-agent string, and request headers.
+• Technical data that your device necessarily sends when using the service, such as IP address, user-agent string, and request headers.
 Roomie examines user-agent strings server-side to detect automated crawlers and bots.

 2. How Roomie uses information

-- To detect automated crawlers and bots by examining browser user-agent strings, in order to distinguish genuine visitors from automated traffic.
+• To detect automated crawlers and bots by examining user-agent strings, in order to distinguish genuine visitors from automated traffic.

 3. Google sign-in